Coatings and Polymeric Materials

 The Career Center assists students in finding summer jobs or internships in the laboratories of industrial companies.
 Many students find these experiences rewarding.
 The department offers a Summer Undergraduate Research Experience (SURE) for chemistry, materials science, engineering majors and related fields for students from outside of NDSU who have completed their junior year.
 The program has a long history of success since its conception in 1978.
 Students are provided with a stipend of $4,000 for a period of 10 weeks.
 The program provides students with an opportunity to become involved with research in coatings and polymers and become familiar with the department.

-About 25 four-year scholarships of $500 to $2,500 per year are available to undergraduates through the Coatings and Polymeric Materials Corporate Scholarship program.
-High school seniors and transfer students who plan to enter NDSU and who are interested in this field are encouraged to apply through the department.
+Scholarships of $500 to $2,500 per year are available to undergraduates through the Coatings and Polymeric Materials Scholarship program.
+High school seniors and transfer students who plan to enter NDSU and are interested in this field are encouraged to apply through the department.
 Information on the application process is available on the department website.
 Scholarships are renewable for up to four years depending on continued interest, satisfactory progress in course work and availability of funds.

 To earn a minor in coatings and polymeric materials, a student must complete 16 credits from the list of approved courses.